 Recruiting firms are a fantastic way to connect with businesses offering positions that are well aligned with your skill set and stack.
 There are many of them out there and each has a unique process for how they vet candidates and onboard them into their various candidate pools (typically organized by tech stack).
 You can connect with these firms in a few different ways.

-2. Reach out directly.
+option.
+This should let recruiters in your area know you are happy to chat.
+Then just stay on top of your LinkedIn messenger and wait for recruiter outreach to begin. - Reach out directly.
 There are plenty of recruiting firms out there, many of whom are becoming more flexible geographically with remote work options increasing.
 Most of these have some kind of resume submission portal through which you can send a CV.
 I've worked with Motion Recruitment before, formerly "Workbridge Associates," in the greater Boston area and they were great 👍

 When you begin chatting with recruiters, ensure you research their firm's reputation on their website and GlassDoor.
 Also, be sure to only consider firms that do not take a cut from your salary as a fee — there are plenty of them that earn a head hunter fee from the businesses posting the open positions, those are the ones you should try to work with.